Dispatches Of Discontent: Protesters Of Immigration Ban Take To The Streets

 "They say there need to be more protests like this," Jack says, referring to conversations he had with demonstrators there.
 "It's almost a show of force, as one woman said, where you get the bodies out there and tell the people in office that this is not OK."

+Meanwhile, outside the White House, the crowd of protesters rippled with the chant "no hate, no fear, refugees are welcome here," according to NPR's Parth Shah.

-Meanwhile, outside the White House, NPR's Parth Shah reports the crowd has rippled with the chant "no hate, no fear, refugees are welcome here."
+NPR's Parth Shah reports the crowd has rippled with the chant "no hate, no fear, refugees are welcome here."

 "I did not think it would be me; I thought it would be refugees," American University student Lames al-Kebsi, a protester in D.C., tells NPR's Wynne Davis.
 "Because I am here as a guest, I am here a visitor.
 I am not a threat to the country.
 It was really a shock ...
 I didn't expect it to be students, as well."